-The provisions for unearned premium and unexpired risks is calculated for risk and costs.
+The premium provision is calculated for risk and costs.
 First, the claims paid and premiums received are projected during the term of the policy.
-Second, the unearned costs are calculated.
-Last, these projected cash flows are discounted with a technical interest rate.
-BNP Paribas Cardif NL ensures the total provision is always at least to the surrender value on policy level.
+Second, these projected cash flows are discounted with a technical interest rate.
+Last, the costs are deferred linearly.
+Cardif ensures the total provision is always at least nil on policy level.